MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/enroll-a-device.md

 ## URLs Required for Communication

  > [!NOTE]
- > All network traffic between the MTR devices agent and the Microsoft Teams Rooms – Managed Services service portal is SSL over port 443*.*  See [Office 365 URLs and IP address ranges - Microsoft 365 Enterprise | Microsoft Docs](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).
+ > All network traffic between the MTR devices agent and the Microsoft Teams Rooms Pro Management portal is SSL over port 443*.*  See [Office 365 URLs and IP address ranges - Microsoft 365 Enterprise | Microsoft Docs](/microsoft-365/enterprise/urls-and-ip-address-ranges?view=o365-worldwide&preserve-view=true).

 The following hosts must be allowed if you have **traffic allowlist** enabled within your enterprise environment: